unitaryfund/mitiq/CONTRIBUTING.md

 ```

 ### Updating the documentation
-Follow these [instructions for contributing to the documentation](contributing_docs.md) which include guidelines about updating the API-doc list of modules and writing examples in the users guide.
+Follow these [instructions for contributing to the documentation](contributing_docs.md) which include guidelines about updating the API-doc list of modules and adding tutorial examples and updating the user guide.

 ### Style guidelines